Casual tutor, demonstrator, marker and project team supervisor opportunities

 DATEPHASE

-Monday 12 June 2023Applications open at 9.00am AEST
+Monday 15 January 2024Applications open at 9.00am AEDT

-Thursday 22 June 2023Applications close at 11.59pm AEST
+Thursday 25 January 2024Applications close at 11.59pm AEDT

 Outcomes for each subject will be sent via email.
 Based on enrolment numbers, waitlisted candidates may receive further notifications of a successful application up until Week 3 of semester.

-Welcome Pack made available for successful applicants via CTRS
+Welcome Pack made available for successful applicants via CTRS.

-9:30am - 4:30pm
+9:30am - 4:30pm (TBC)

 FEIT Tutor and Demonstrator Induction